• Proposed

 Justification

-Russula alnijorullensis is an ectomycorrhizal species associated with aliso del cerro forests (Alnus acuminata), being considered up to now an endemic species of the cloud forests of NW Argentina and Bolivia (Morrone 2002).
-Despite its conspicuity and sampling efforts, only eleven collections (1949-2011) from five localities are known for this species, being 2 in Tucuman, 2 in Catamarca provinces in Argentina and 1 photographic record from Bolivia in iNaturalist.
-Therefore, the species is likely present in approx. 60 sites in Argentina and Bolivia, based on occurrences of Alnus acuminata within Southern Yungas (Wicaksono et al. 2017).
+Russula alnijorullensis is an ectomycorrhizal species associated with Aliso del Cerro forests (Alnus acuminata), in the cloud forests of northwest Argentina and Bolivia (Morrone 2002).
+Despite its conspicuousness and sampling efforts, only eleven collections (1949-2011) are known for this species.
+The species is likely present in approximately 60 sites in Argentina and Bolivia, based on occurrences of Alnus acuminata within the southern Yungas (Wicaksono et al. 2017).
 This host species is distributed in the cloud forests that are located on the border between the montane forest and the grassland, often in ravines, which generate a prosperous microclimate for the species.
+It is inferred that currently there are no more than 10,000 mature individuals of R. alnijorllensis and is predicted that the area suitable for the specific forest will decrease by 25-50% in the next 30 years (year 2050) (Wicaksono et al. 2017), causing a suspected population size reduction of c.30-49% over the next three generations (50 years).
+It is assessed as Vulnerable under criteria A3c; C2a(ii).

 Geographic range